genome-spy/genome-spy/docs/grammar/mark/rule.md

 `minLength`
 : Type: Number

-    The minimum length of the rule.
+    The minimum length of the rule in pixels.
+Use this property to ensure that very short rules remain visible even when the user zooms out.

     **Default value:** `0`